-Meet an Account Manager
+Meet an account manager

-Q: What's your role at Lincoln?
+Q: What's the account manager role at Lincoln?